chyidl/chyidlTutorial/root/raspberrypi/RaspberryPiPrj/KindlePiPrj/README.md

 Kindle + Raspberry Pi + Logitech K480 = A Portable Outdoor Hackstation
 ======================================================================

-Using a Kindle as a screen, connecting it to the processing power of the Raspberry Pi while using an external keyboard to work comfortably.
+...Using a Kindle as a screen, connecting it to the processing power of the Raspberry Pi while using an external keyboard to work comfortably.
 Since conecting an extral keyboard to the Kindle seemed impossible at that point.
 I need to use the raspberry pi as the 'hub'.

 Lets get started
 ----------------